 Ho Yay: The blind man and the Monster have their moments.

 Uncanny Valley: The Bride.
-She looks normal, except for her hair and a few scars, but the way Elsa Lanchester portrays her: the wide-eyed yet expressionless face, the stiff arms, the sharp, jerky motions of her head, the hiss ... she actually makes the Bride less human than Karloff's Monster.
+She looks normal, except for her hair and a few scars, but the way Elsa Lanchester portrays her – the wide-eyed yet expressionless face, the stiff arms, the sharp, jerky motions of her head, the hiss – she actually makes the Bride seem less human than Karloff's Monster.

 The poor old hermit, who is so happy to finally have a friend, only to be separated from him almost immediately and having his home burned down shortly after.

-The elderly couple at the beginning, who previously lost their daughter to the monster and end up losing their lives here because of the man's thirst for closure.
-Although he ends up being proven right when he tries to make sure that the monster is really dead, he ends up going by himself and puts himself in a precarious position for the monster to drown him like he did with his daughter.
-And then his wife ends up helping the monster get out of the sewer (thinking it's her husband) only to be flung down by the monster when she recognizes him.
+The elderly couple at the beginning, who previously lost their daughter to the Monster and end up losing their lives here because of the man's thirst for closure.
+Although he ends up being proven right when he tries to make sure that the Monster is really dead, he ends up going by himself and puts himself in a precarious position for the Monster to drown him like he did with his daughter.
+And then his wife ends up helping the Monster get out of the sewer (thinking it's her husband), only to be violently flung down when she recognizes him and screams.